buhrmi/buhrmi/README.md

 ### Demo

-I'm currently developing [Shitcoin Swap](https://www.shitcoinswap.com) as a proof-of-concept for the viability of this stack.
+I'm currently developing [Shitcoin Swap](https://www.shitcoinswap.com) as a demo and proof-of-viability.
 Feel free to check it out and play around.

 ## Old portfolio stuff